lborocs/22cob290-part2-team-07/design/Report/report.md

 Version control usage, which was mentioned in the paragraphs above, made debugging much simpler.
 Anytime a bug was found, the commit history would have been used to find it within the recent changes.
 Debugging is a useful tool which we utilised thoroughly throughout the development of our system.
-However, it’s important to note that some bugs will always remain, and based on given deadlines and resource limitations, may not be cost-effective to fix them immediately (unless they are of critical importance).
+However, it’s important to note that some bugs will always remain, and based on given deadlines and resource limitations, it may not be cost-effective to fix them immediately (unless they are of critical importance).

 Throughout development, the team adopted a static software inspection approach to debugging, which represents a method where a developer looks at the code and try to find the issue with it.
 Using this debugging method was extremely beneficial to the project as it allowed the team to remove any issues that appeared during the development process.
 Similarly, this method added little resource cost and allowed us to avoid multiple issues with the system in the long run.